Princeton-CDH/startwords/content/issues/4/unnatural-language/index.md

 [^18]: This more abstract understanding of phonology may have reached Chinese scholars by way of Sanskrit and Indian linguistics, which had gained relevance with the increasing institutionalization of Chinese Buddhism in the 6th and 7th centuries; compare Victor H. Mair, \"*Tzu-shu* 字書 or *tzu-tien* 字典 (dictionaries)\", in Nienhauser, William H. (ed.), *The Indiana Companion to Traditional Chinese Literature (Volume 2)* (Bloomington: Indiana University Press, 1998), 168.

 [^19]: "About Kanseki Repository," Kanripo, last accessed Aug.
-21, 2023, [[https://www.kanripo.org/]{.underline}](https://www.kanripo.org/).
+21, 2023, [https://www.kanripo.org/](https://www.kanripo.org/).

 [^20]: See footnote 5.

 [^21]: For the Prodigy annotation tool, see "Prodigy 101 --- everything you need to know," Prodigy, accessed Aug.
-12, 2023, [[https://prodi.gy/docs]{.underline}](https://prodi.gy/docs).
+12, 2023, [https://prodi.gy/docs](https://prodi.gy/docs).
 For spaCy, see "spaCy 101: Everything you need to know," spaCy, accessed Aug.
-21, 2023, [[https://spacy.io/usage/spacy-101]{.underline}](https://spacy.io/usage/spacy-101).
+21, 2023, [https://spacy.io/usage/spacy-101](https://spacy.io/usage/spacy-101).

-[^22]: For this reconstruction, see William H. Baxter and Laurent Sagart, *Old Chinese: A New Reconstruction* (Oxford: Oxford University Press, 2014), [[10.1093/acprof:oso/9780199945375.001.0001]{.underline}](https://doi.org/10.1093/acprof:oso/9780199945375.001.0001).
+[^22]: For this reconstruction, see William H. Baxter and Laurent Sagart, *Old Chinese: A New Reconstruction* (Oxford: Oxford University Press, 2014), [10.1093/acprof:oso/9780199945375.001.0001](https://doi.org/10.1093/acprof:oso/9780199945375.001.0001).

-[^23]: For an example of this technique as applied to finding quoted passages in chinese text, compare Paul Vierthaler and Mees Gelein, "A BLAST-based, Language-agnostic Text Reuse Algorithm with a MARKUS Implementation and Sequence Alignment Optimized for Large Chinese Corpora." *Journal of Cultural Analytics* 4.2 (2019), [[10.22148/16.034]{.underline}](https://doi.org/10.22148/16.034); this inspired [[our dphon tool]{.underline}](https://github.com/direct-phonology/dphon).
+[^23]: For an example of this technique as applied to finding quoted passages in chinese text, compare Paul Vierthaler and Mees Gelein, "A BLAST-based, Language-agnostic Text Reuse Algorithm with a MARKUS Implementation and Sequence Alignment Optimized for Large Chinese Corpora." *Journal of Cultural Analytics* 4.2 (2019), [10.22148/16.034](https://doi.org/10.22148/16.034); this inspired [our dphon tool](https://github.com/direct-phonology/dphon).